 Boxing vs. Boxed Corners on Wrap-Around Cushions

-If you don’t care about seam positioning, when used with a rectangular insert, there is very little difference in the look of a finished cushion.
-When making these beds I opted for the latter.
-There are fewer seams (more water-resistance) and envelopes are way easier to make than cutting and piecing.
-Getting a good fit does require careful cutting and sewing, though.
-There is little room for correction after committing to size and closure placement.
+If you don’t care about seam positioning, there’s very little difference in the look of a finished cushion when used with a rectangular foam insert like these dogs beds.
+For simplicity and efficiency, when making these beds I opted for just boxing the corners.
+There are fewer seams (more water-resistance) and envelopes are far easier to make than cutting and piecing boxing.
+Getting a good snug fit does still require careful cutting and sewing, though.
+In either method, there’s little room for correction after committing to size and closure placement.

 Measuring and Cutting